 A/V-Apaptor PCB in the VIDEO jack of the C64

 The board worked well with the standard cables (Audio/Composite and Audio & S-Video), that I have bought.
-The display looks great and I would ceonsider it to be a success.
+The display looks great and I would consider it a success.

-In the design, I did not care for matching impedances of tezh copper traces (this is called a strip line).
-The C64 is also not designed for, so the few centimeters of traces on teh adaptor would not harm the video quality.
+In the design, I did not care for matching impedances of the copper traces (this is called a strip line).
+The C64 is also not designed for, so the few centimeters of traces on the adaptor would not harm the video quality.